 The medical term for my twisted spine was ‘Idiopathic Scoliosis’.
-A term used define a condition that doctors claim has no known cause.
-Which is sad because now at age 50 my back is getting straighter, instead of worse that too without major physical or medical intervention.
+A term used to define a condition that doctors claim has no known cause.
+This is sad because now at age 50 my back is getting straighter, instead of worse that too without major physical or medical intervention.
 And the real reason for this is finally now I feel safe, supported and loved.
 No longer do I need to suppress my emotions.

 Neuropharmacologist Dr. Candace Pert has stated that “Your body is your subconscious mind.
 Our physical body can be changed by the emotions we experience.

 Louise Hay in her book ‘You Can Heal Your Body’ has detailed the causes of spinal misalignment for every vertebra of the spinal column.
 When I first read it at age 23, trying to find reasons for my distorted body, my hypothesis was validated.
 Oh, all those things happened to me.
 I had to deal with physical, emotional, sexual abuse.
-I was rejected, felt isolated and unsupported.
+I was rejected, felt isolated, and unsupported.
 Scoliosis was a symptom of deeper issues in my life.
 And the only way to really heal this dis-ease was to honor my emotions and true self.